-The current fad for sour and wild beers is a rebellion against standardisation.
-While it is currently in full flood, what roots it eventually puts down are yet to be seen and much will depend on ironing out problems with rogue acids such as acetic (i.e. vinegar), butyric (rancid butter), capryllic / octanoic (stale goats’ cheese) and isovaleric (parmesan), flavours that rarely if ever taste good in a beer.
+The current fad for sour and wild beers, many containing fruit syrups or extracts, is a rebellion against standardisation.
+While it is currently in full flood, what roots it eventually puts down will depend on ironing out problems with rogue acids such as acetic (i.e. vinegar), butyric (rancid butter), capryllic / octanoic (stale goats’ cheese) and isovaleric (parmesan), flavours that rarely if ever taste good in a beer.

 Heritage beer styles that have perfected the use of sharp edges, musty aromas, citrus tang and sherried flavours to enhance and complement more regular beer flavour components have mostly been around for a couple of centuries – which is a lot of practice time.

 The main purpose of the various new methods of producing sour and wild flavours is that they cut past the time-consuming, risky and highly skilled parts, and allow use simple, easily replicated techniques to get roughly inside the zone.

 One exception to the cost-cutting rule is the recent elevation of Kveik beers, as a category of beer made utilising a mixed yeast culture deemed to be representative of those used in a disparate band of farmhouse ales, mostly in Scandinavia and around the Baltic rim.

 Many international beer judges and writers hold the few heritage forms of traditionally acidic beers in the highest regard.
 Equally they tend to acknowledge that there are a few newer beers that have started to show some promise, albeit inconsistently.
 What is less pleasing is the fact that their creators appear intent on charging the same for these fast beers as are charged for their much slower and more accomplished role models.